Green Salad With Easy Balsamic Vinaigrette

 FAQ

-- How do I keep the salad from getting soggy?
+- How can I prevent the salad from getting soggy?

 - Can I make this salad ahead of time?